tenzir/tenzir/web/docs/understand/data-model/type-system.md

 An alias wraps an existing type under a new name.
 Aliases are first-class types, meaning you can also attach separate attributes to them.

+All alias types have a name.
+They coexist in a global namespace.

 :::tip Alias = Specialization
 An alias always *refines* the type it points to, i.e., it is more specific that